 However, when a recording session has ended and been uploaded to a PC, it is possible to change the direction of the current (I1, I2, or I3) using the PEL Transfer software.
-This makes it possible to correct the power calculations.
+This makes it possible to correct the power calculations on networks with neutral.